-The form of the reward depends on the specific task: \begin{itemize}[leftmargin=1.5em, itemsep=3pt] \item \textbf{Detection:} $\mathcal{M}_A$ returns a set of predicted bounding boxes $\{b_i\}_{i=1}^K$, which are compared against ground-truth boxes $\{b_j\}_{j=1}^J$ using standard metrics such as Average Precision (AP) and Average Recall (AR), based on IoU matching.
+The form of the reward depends on the specific task: \begin{itemize}[leftmargin=1.2em, itemsep=1pt, topsep=2pt, parsep=0pt] \item \textbf{Detection:} $\mathcal{M}_A$ returns a set of predicted bounding boxes $\{b_i\}_{i=1}^K$, which are compared against ground-truth boxes $\{b_j\}_{j=1}^J$ using standard metrics such as Average Precision (AP) and Average Recall (AR), based on IoU matching.

 \item \textbf{Interactive Segmentation:} $\mathcal{M}_A$ predicts interaction points (positive/negative) based on each region, which are fed to a local instance of Segment Anything (SAM) via an internal API.
 The resulting segmentation mask is compared against ground-truth masks using mean Intersection over Union (mIoU). \end{itemize}